uriberger/cross_lingual_diff_in_descs/README.md

 ```

 ### Download translated datasets
-Go to [this link](https://drive.google.com/drive/folders/1JtpCaGhFh30rpX8pfvFti0dlzChWceVJ?usp=sharing) and download the xm3600 folder.
+Go to \<anonymized link\> and download the xm3600 folder.
 Place the folder under the project root.
 In case you want to use STAIR-captions, download both the original and the translated json files, and update their path in the config.py file.

 ### Create the object mentions dataset
 Run: